There’s an existing dropped kerb for the property

 You’ve requested a kerb which is wider than normal

-If you apply for an existing dropped kerb to be made wider or a new dropped kerb which is wider than the usual 4.6 metres we may have to refuse your application if it’s likely to cause a problem for other road or pavement users.
+If you apply for an existing dropped kerb to be made wider or a new dropped kerb wider than the usual 4.6 metres.
+We may have to refuse your application if it’s likely to cause a problem for other road or pavement users.

 The dropped kerb would be near a tree

 There must be more than one metre between you’re dropped kerb and a tree.
 Depending on the size of the tree there might need to be even more distance between the dropped kerb and the tree to protect the roots.

-You can work out the “root protection area” by measuring around the tree at chest height and multiplying this by four, but we’ll do this for you when we come to inspect.
+You can work out the “root protection area” by measuring around the tree at chest height.
+Multiply this by four, but we’ll do this for you when we come to inspect.

 We won’t usually remove a tree from the road to fit a dropped kerb unless it’s dead, dying or diseased.

 Your property isn’t level with the pavement

 We may reject your application if your property isn’t level with the back of the pavement and can’t be made level.
 Also if it’s likely to cause damage to the bottom of vehicles driving onto your property.

 The angle of the road and pavement means a dropped kerb might damage a vehicle

 If the angle of the road (camber) and/or the height of the pavement is such that it could cause vehicle damage when using the dropped kerb.
 We might have to reject your application or we may approve it but certain vehicles won’t be able to use the dropped kerb.

 The dropped kerb affects the natural drainage

-If you apply for a dropped kerb which would cause us to have to pave over a verge or similar and we think this will contribute to flooding we may need to reject your application.
+If you apply for a dropped kerb which would cause us to have to pave over a verge or similar.
+If we think this will contribute to flooding we may need to reject your application.

 Near a junction, pedestrian crossing or other road safety measure